esp-rs/esp-generate/README.md

 ## Quickstart

-To generate a proect using this template:
+To generate a project using this template:

 1. Install `esp-generate`: